 The Academy is an innovative leader in efforts to increase scientific and environmental literacy worldwide.
-The museum is home to 159 science educators and communicators as well as more than 300 highly trained docents who engage people of all ages-both here in California and around the world-in the scientific concepts and issues that will shape our future.
-Through intensive partnerships with schools and teachers, innovative programs and exhibits for all ages, engaging online learning and digital media offerings, and immersive science visualization productions, Academy educators increase the public's understanding and appreciation of the natural world and inspire participants to help sustain the rich diversity of life on Earth.
+The museum is home to science educators and communicators as well as highly trained docents who engage people of all ages-here in California and around the world-in the scientific concepts and issues that will shape our future.
+Through intensive partnerships with schools and teachers, innovative programs for all ages, engaging online learning and digital media offerings, and immersive science visualization productions, Academy educators work to increase the public's understanding and appreciation of the natural world and inspire participants to ensure the rich diversity of life on Earth.

+Volunteers help support the Academy annually and provide a connection between the diverse Bay Area community and the Academy's museum, research, and administration.
 As one of the Bay Area's leading cultural institutions dedicated to opening its doors to the entire community, the Academy offers a variety of free and reduced admission opportunities and access programs to serve all visitors.